Jack Hidary: Social and policy initiatives

 In 2008, Hidary helped draft the Cash for Clunkers program.
 He has been a vocal proponent of renewable energy.
 He is a trustee of the X Prize Foundation and the co-founder of the Auto X Prize, which inspired the development of highly fuel-efficient vehicles.

 Hidary has served as a partner or trustee for numerous New York City groups, including the Partnership for New York City and the Citizens Budget Commission.

 He has served on several boards including the advisory council for the National Renewable Energy Lab (NREL).
 He is on the board of the X Prize Foundation.

+In a 2026 op-ed for The Wall Street Journal, Hidary argued that in order to compete with China economically, the United States needs greater advancement in quantum computing and the development of artificial intelligence in areas outside of large language models in addition to quantum computing, as these could be used to drive advancements in material science and biotechnology.

 Politics

 On July 17, 2013, Hidary announced his intent to run for New York City Mayor as an independent on a new party line called the Jobs and Education Party and succeed Michael Bloomberg.
 The New York Times described his political leanings as "socially progressive, fiscally reserved, and digitally savvy," and his primary goals are to better education, foster small business growth and spur employment across all boroughs, and attract companies and investment to New York.
 One of his primary initiatives was to increase productivity by wiring all of the city’s schools, businesses and neighborhoods for broadband Internet service.
 Another focus was to increase the number of tech incubators and shared workspaces across the city.

 On November 5, 2013, Hidary lost to Bill de Blasio in the mayoral election, receiving less than 0.5% of the vote.

 Following the release of campaign records several weeks later, the Wall Street Journal reported that Hidary had "contributed more than $300,000 to his unsuccessful campaign in a possible violation of city campaign finance law."
 The New York City Campaign Finance Board later imposed a fine of $14,433 for various campaign financial violations.